eat1000/ASA/README.md

 ## Credits
 Qingmin Kuang, Gang Shi (gshi@xidian.edu.cn) developed the original version (v1.0.0) of the software [1].

-Gang Shi (gshi@xidian.edu.cn) updated the software to v1.1.0 by rearranging options in ASA and PSNPS, adding allele columns in the file that defines the population-specific SNPs, and providing the panels of population-specific SNPs used in [2].
+Gang Shi (gshi@xidian.edu.cn) updated the software to v1.1.0 by rearranging options in ASA and PSNPS, adding allele columns in the file that defines population-specific SNPs, and providing the panels of population-specific SNPs used in [2].

 ## Dependencies
 + [EIGEN] (https://eigen.tuxfamily.org)